 Are you not a gamer and thinking that how much refresh rate is appropriate for you?
 Let us explain that low than 60Hz is not preferable even if you are using it for undemanding tasks.
-The interesting thing is that many brands are producing monitors with better refresh rates at an affordable price.
+The interesting thing is that many brands are producing monitors with better refresh rates at affordable prices.
 So, you don’t have to break the bank for getting a higher refresh rate.

-Keep one thing in mind that monitors with more resolution have a lower refresh rate.
-That’s what you have to suffer if demanding for higher resolution.
-So, the gamers should pick a monitor having a balanced resolution and refresh rate.
+Keep one thing in mind monitors with more resolution have a lower refresh rate.
+That’s what you have to suffer if demanding a higher resolution.
+So, gamers should pick a monitor having a balanced resolution and refresh rate.
 If you want a faster display, then no other option is better than 240Hz.
 But on average, a gamer can opt for 144Hz, which is pretty okay for displaying optimal results.

 The response time of a display is the time it needs for changing from one color to another.
 The milliseconds (ms) is the term used for expressing response time.
 There is a direct relation between refresh rate and response time.
 If the display’s pixels are responding rapidly, only then can the screen fastly refresh the images?
 The 60Hz refresh rate can work just perfectly with a 16ms response time.